eiphy/naapc/README.md

 nd1["task;extra"] = "ecwd"
 nd["train;epochs"] = 100
 nd.compare_dict(nd1)                   # {"task;path": ("cwd", "xcwd"), "task;extra": (None, ecwd), "train;epochs": (100, None)}
+nd.is_matched(
+        {
+            "task;path": "ecwd",
+            "train;epochs": "!QUERY d[path] == d['train;minimum_epochs']"
+        }
+    )                                  # Test if this dictionary is what you want.
 ```

-## NConfig Usage
+## nconfig Usage
-NConfig only supports int, str, float, bool, and list of these types.
+nconfig only supports int, str, float, bool, and list of these types.
-The NConfig automatically checks data type when modifications are applied.
+The nconfig automatically checks data type when modifications are applied.
 Note that argument specification ("_ARGUMENT_SPECIFICATION") does not count as part of the configurations but will be saved when use save() method.
 The path specified as "_IGNORE_IN_CLI" will not be added to the parser.